Senior Poster Session (Class of 2024)

 Logistics

-We will hold three poster sessions in the CS hallway on the evenings of Tuesday, November 28 - Thursday, November 30, from 7:00pm - 9:30pm each night.
+We will hold three poster sessions in the CS hallway in the evenings of each session from 7:00pm - 9:30pm at night.
 You will be assigned to present your poster one of these evenings, and members of the CS faculty will grade your poster and presentation on the assigned night.
 You are required to attend the entire session (7:00-9:30 pm) of your assigned session to present your work, and you are encouraged to attend multiple evening sessions to see your peers' work presented.
 Other members of the Swarthmore community will be invited to attend the session.

 You should print your poster at least one week before your scheduled presentation.
 Use the sign-up sheet to reserve a poster printing time with ITS.
 See below for resources on how to print.